-Anchor Hanover is proud to be the largest provider of specialist housing and care for people in later life in England.
+Anchor Hanover is England’s largest provider of specialist housing and care for people in later life.

-Now, as Anchor Hanover, we’ll build on our achievements to do more, at a bigger scale, than we could before.
+As Anchor Hanover, we’re building on our achievements to do more, at a bigger scale, than we could before.

 Our customers are at the heart of everything we do.
 So before coming together, we consulted with them and used their views to guide our merger.
 You can find out more about how we achieved this on either the Hanover or Anchor website.

-Together we’ll be a bigger, stronger and more resilient organisation, able to invest in new services and innovate to meet future needs.
-We’ll negotiate better contracts with suppliers and pool resources and expertise.
+Together we’re a bigger, stronger and more resilient organisation, able to invest in new services and innovate to meet future needs.
+We’re able to negotiate better contracts with suppliers and pool resources and expertise.
 Plus, this empowers us to give our customers greater value for money.

 Our customers now have a bigger range of housing and care options – while our colleagues have wider career choices.
 We know that quality services start with quality people so we work hard to be recognised as a leading employer to retain and attract the best in our industry.